 - Do Shih Tzu puppies change color?

 - Black and white Shih Tzu temperament

 Shih Tzu are enduringly popular toy dogs.
-They’re famous for being small (just 9 – 16lbs) yet sturdy, with an outsized personality.
-Their long silky coat is low shedding.
-But do they have a distinct personality if that coat is black and white?
-Let’s see!
+They’re famous for being small, just 9 – 16lbs, yet sturdy with an outsized personality.
+And their long silky coat is low shedding, which makes them popular living companions!

 Black is a genetically dominant coat color for dogs, meaning that most dogs who carry the gene for black pigment will express it and have black fur.
 White markings are caused by the white spotting gene, and they are slightly more complex.

 - Black dogs without the white spotting gene are black all over.

 - Black Shih Tzus who inherit one copy of the white spotting gene from one of their parents have some white patches.
 For example they could be a black dog with white chest or ‘bib’ markings.Or they could have whire socks.